Last updated: May 6, 2026

 - Use a short bridge, not a permanent guess: If family members can help for a few months while ALW or VA benefits are pending, put the plan in writing and set an end date.

-- Start long-term care insurance claims early: If a policy exists, do not wait until move-in day.
-Our long-term care insurance guide explains the claim triggers and delays families often hit.
+- Start insurance claims early: If a long-term care policy exists, do not wait until move-in day.
+Claims often need proof that the person needs help with daily activities.

 - Ask whether the setting is already ALW-approved: A beautiful community that does not participate in ALW may not be a workable long-term choice for a low-income family.